-Seventy percent of patients with combined incontinence (stress and urge) will be relieved of urge incontinence following a procedure for stress incontinence.
+Approximately half of patients with combined incontinence (stress and urge) will be relieved of urge incontinence following a procedure for stress incontinence.
 Patients whose urge incontinence does not respond to anticholinergics preoperatively may have a good response to anticholinergics once their stress incontinence is treated.

 Indications to Refer to Urology

 The main indication to refer the patient with incontinence to urology is failure to respond to medical therapy.
 There is no reason that an internist or family doctor can't do a basic work-up (history, physical, urinalysis, +/- PVR) and consider medical therapy.
 If the patient fails to respond adequately to medical therapy then referral is warranted.
 The presence of hematuria, recurrent infections or complicated incontinence, such as following radical prostatectomy in a male, or that thought to be neurogenic, should always prompt a referral.

 Nitti VW, Blaivas JG: Urinary incontinence: Epidemiology, pathophysiology, evaluation, and management overview, in Wein AJ, Kavoussi LR, Novick AC, Partin AW, Peters CA (eds): CAMPBELL'S UROLOGY, ed 9.
 Philadelphia, WB Saunders Co, 2007, vol 3, chap 60, p 2046.

 Burgio K. L et al. Behavioural vs drug treatment for urge urinary incontinence in older women.
 JAMA 280, 1995, 1998.